jsunsoftware/concurrent/README.md

 This lib is built on [google/guava](https://github.com/google/guava) based on [Striped](https://google.github.io/guava/releases/snapshot/api/docs/com/google/common/util/concurrent/Striped.html).

-Main purpose  of **concurrent** create clean quick and simple implementation of Striped lock.
+Main purpose of **concurrent** create clean quick and simple usage of Striped lock.

 ### How to use